OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 author: shawn.sesna@octopus.com
 visibility: private
 published: 2021-08-04
 metaImage:
 bannerImage:
 tags:
  - DevOps
  - AWS
 ---

 [Amazon Web Services (AWS) Fargate](https://aws.amazon.com/fargate/) has become a popular technology for deploying containerized applications without having to worry about back-end infrastructure management.
 My team is often asked, can you use Octopus Deploy with AWS Fargate?
 The answer is, YES!
-Not only can you use Fargate, you can use the AWS Elastic Container Registry (ECR) as an External Feed to Octopus Deploy.
+Not only can you use Fargate, you can use the AWS Elastic Container Registry (ECR) as an external feed to Octopus Deploy.
 In this post, I demonstrate an entire CI/CD pipeline using TeamCity, ECR, Octopus Deploy, and Elastic Container Services (ECS) Fargate.

 ## Create AWS resources